HERE’S WHAT HAPPENED THAT CAUSED ME TO FOUND APRA

 She was a great mother, a kind, gentle person and the glue that held my father, sisters, brother and me together.
 We were devastated.
 I vowed that she wouldn’t die in vain, so I began an investigation into what had happened and why.
 It ended up to be a multi-year experience that really shook me.

-The horrifying truth is: anyone who is treated in a hospital can easily die or be seriously injured because patient safety just isn’t a priority.
+The horrifying truth is: anyone who is treated in a hospital can easily die or be seriously injured because patient safety is not a priority.
 This is why so many people who are not fatally ill or injured when they are admitted to a hospital are dying due to something totally unrelated to the injury or illness they were admitted for.

 It’s All About the Money